ChelseaGuan/Tetris-Clone-Game/README.md

 ![Game Over and Play Again](images/GameOverAndPlayAgain.gif)

 ### Part 5: Choosing Level 10
-There is a noticeable difference in speed between level 1 and level 10
+There is a noticeable difference in speed of the falling tetromino between level 1 and level 10
 ![Level 10](images/Level10.gif)